 Outcomes

-In Outcomes, you'll describe the business goals you'd like to predict.
-Let's say a major business goal of yours is that you want to acquire more high-quality leads (who doesn't?)–you'll plug the outcome's cohorts in, and Faraday will create a likely-to-buy predictive model for that goal by applying dozens of strategies to build a range of candidate models, then selecting the one that most accurately predicts your outcome.
+Outcomes are how you create propensity predictions in Faraday.
+With outcomes, you'll describe your business goals–lead conversion, churn reduction, etc–through your cohorts, and Faraday will predict how likely individuals are to achieve that business goal.
+After you create an outcome, Faraday will create a likely-to-buy predictive model for that business goal by applying dozens of strategies to build a range of candidate models, then selecting the one that most accurately predicts your outcome.

-• Eligiblity: the cohort chosen for who you want to be able to achieve this outcome.
+• Eligiblity: the eligibility cohort is who you want to be able to achieve this outcome.

-• Attainment: the cohort selected as attainment represents the "finish line" for the prediction.
-What cohort do you want the eligibility cohort to look like?
+• Attainment: the attainment cohort represents the "finish line" for the prediction–what cohort you want the eligiblity cohort to look like.

-• Attrition (optional): the cohort people will enter if they fail to enter the attainment cohort by achieving the outcome.
+• Attrition: the attrition cohort (optional) is where indiduals will enter if they fail to enter the attainment cohort by achieving the outcome.
+Attrition cohort selection is an uncommon use case

 Analyzing an outcome

 Once your outcome is complete and its status is ready, various features to analyze will populate in the outcome.
-This includes the performance of the model (through the score, lift table, lift curve, and ROC curve), or what kind of results you can expect when using this outcome, as well as the data features that were most important during the predictive model's build.
-Each section can include breakdowns based on how long the individuals in the outcome were in the cohort in use.
+This includes the performance of the model (through the score, lift table, lift curve, and ROC), or what kind of results you can expect when using this outcome, as well as the data features that were most important during the predictive model's build.
+Dynamic prediction indicates that each section will include breakdowns based on how long the individuals in the outcome were in the cohort in question.

 • Misconfigured: This can happen when your cohorts have too few people in them to make meaningful predictions.